ansys/pyensight/doc/source/calc_functions.rst

     * - 6
       - Jacobian
       - hexa8, tetra4, quad4
-      - The minimum determinate of the Jacobian computed at each vertex.
+      - Minimum determinate of the Jacobian computed at each vertex.

     * - 7